How memory works in television advertising

 How to make sure your brand is remembered

 Studying human behavior, as we do at Stealing Share, results in a whole host of things that relate to branding and advertising, even on a tactical level.
 For example, most marketers don’t understand how memory works.
 For humans to remember something, the thing has to be associated with a meaning.
 That misunderstanding – and the order that meaning must follow – leads to one of the most common mistakes television advertising makes: Showcasing the meaning before the “thing,” or in this case, the brand.

 Any message works best the other way around.
-Tactically, TV advertising, which is linear, works best when you know the brand right from the beginning of the spot.
+Tactically, television advertising, which is linear, works best when you know the brand right from the beginning of the spot.

-This alone, of course, does not make a TV spot successful.
+This alone, of course, does not make television advertising successful.
 There are so many other factors involved, including whether it has a message that resonates or the brand itself is important.
 But so many ads anymore are basically skits with a logo tagged at the end.
 Once the ad is over, audiences have forgotten completely about whom it was for.

 A few examples:

 The bad – There so many, but the most famous is the “herding cats” commercial broadcast during the Super Bowl a few years ago that has been voted one of the best (and funniest) Super Bowl commercials ever.
 However, because no one could remember it was for EDS (which only presented its brand at the very end), EDS had to pull it from circulation.
 It hasn’t been seen since.